The Grandeur of Our National Parks

-This weekend is the beginning of National Parks Week (meaning you can enter National Parks for free).
 I’m excited by our National Parks.
-I have a Passport and get a stamp for each one I visit.
-The awe-inspiring views are difficult to describe, but these photographs from the National Wildlife Photo Contest come close.
-We aren’t the only ones grateful for our National Parks, as an abundance of wildlife depend on this land for survival.
-Take a moment to appreciate the grandeur of our parks through photography, and maybe even decide where to camp this summer.
+I even have a Passport and get a stamp for each one I visit.
+The awe-inspiring landscapes are nearly impossible to communicate, but these photographs from the National Wildlife Photo Contest come close.
+It’s a bonus that an abundance of wildlife depend on our National Parks for survival.
+Take a moment to appreciate a few of our National Parks across the country.
+And share with us your favorite National Park!

 Denali National Park, AlaskaEstablished as a National Park: February 26, 1917

 Fun Fact: Denali is home to North America’s tallest peak, Mount McKinley (20,320 feet).

 Cumberland Gap National Historic Park, Kentucky (TN, VA)Established as a National Park: June 11, 1940

 Approximate Size: 20,508 acres

 Fun Fact: The autumn hawk migration can be observed from different points along the park’s Ridge Trail (especially Pinnacle overlook).